-- The microcontroller programs the FPGA with the Firmware revision selected via the J13 Jumper (default position: STD). - The FPGA reads the NLI compensation tables (V1290 A: 128 pages X 256 bytes; V1290 N: 64 pages X 256 bytes) and loads them in a on board SRAM (see § 6.34).
+- The microcontroller programs the FPGA with the Firmware revision selected via the J13 Jumper (default position: STD). - The FPGA reads the NLI compensation tables (256 pages X 256 bytes) and loads them in a on board SRAM (see § 6.34).
 The COMPENSATION SRAM can be readout via VME for test purposes. - Then the FPGA reads one page containing the Configuration ROM and writes it in a RAM inside the FPGA itself, which can be readout directly via VME (see § 6.1.1).